At a Glance

 - Most North Shore parking lots are closed for stage construction

-- Downtown garages that charged $50 for Taylor Swift are expected to hit $100+
+- North Shore lots that charged $50 for Taylor Swift are expected to hit $100+.
+Downtown garages will be even worse

 - Roberto Clemente Bridge and Andy Warhol Bridge are closed to cars